jgrindall/udacity_python_project2/README.md

 - src/package/models

-            - class QuoteModel - stores a quote (body, authour).
+            - class QuoteModel - stores a quote (body, author).
 Also handles validation and has a factory method to create a model from a line of text
             Eg.
             q = QuoteModel("body", "author")
             q.is_valid() -> True